How to Make Braces Pain Free

-Mouth ulcers are quite likely as the braces could come into contact with soft tissue.
+Mouth ulcers are quite likely to happen as the braces could come into contact with soft tissue.
 These can be initially treated with a salt water gargle and if that does not work, a treatment meant just for that ailment – there are many branded and generic items on the market.

-To talk you through what will happen from beginning to end and reassure that when you ask does getting braces hurt, the answer will be not more than you will be able to deal with.
+To talk you through what will happens from beginning to end and reassure that when you ask does getting braces hurt, the answer will be not more than you will be able to deal with.
 Here are some details of what you are going to experience during the lead up to getting braces and having them fitted.

 Placement appointment – there should not be any pain at this stage.
 The risk comes when you start to eat as you will not be used to them.
 Some people may find that they are constantly biting the inside of their mouths until they are used to accommodating the braces.
 Sensitivity can be an issue, but this should be combated if you follow the rules about only eating soft food for a while and leaving the hard items until you are more used to the braces.
 There could be some discomfort 2-3 hours after braces placement, although this is not really going to be too painful, as the teeth do begin the journey to their new place.